AnimeNeko/atarashii-mal-api/README.md

 Installation and Configuration
 ------------------------------

+Note: If you want to try out the API, or develop against a fully working environment, a configuration for Vagrant is provided.
+Please see VAGRANT for details.

 You will need [Composer](https://getcomposer.org/) to set up the project.

 Additionally, you will need to get a user agent whitelisted with MyAnimeList.